 Corina is located within a belt of Tertiary-age volcanic rocks that are host to the Pallancata and Immaculada mining operations owned by London-listed Hochschild plc.
 During 2017-18 Hochschild, completed additional surface sampling and geophysics to better define drill targets, in parallel it also completed archeological and environmental studies, filing its first drill permit application during the period.
-Subject to timely issue of the drill permit, Hochschild planned to undertake a first-pass drill program in the fourth quarter of 2018, however, delays to the issue of the permit have now pushed this program into 2019, but this project remains a priority for them as it lies close to the Pallancata mine, which is running out of ore.
+The Company has been informed that Hochschild has now been issued with a drill permit and plans to undertake a first-pass drill program in the second half of 2019.